PS1 BIOS

 Download PS1 BIOS SCPH1001.BIN – (USA)

 The SCPH-1001 [NTSC-U] is the BIOS file for the PlayStation released in North America.
 It allows you play games that were made for the U.S. version of the console.
-If you are using an American PlayStation or playing U.S. PS1 games on an emulator, you need this BIOS to run the games properly.
+This BIOS helps the PlayStation start up and run the game correctly.

 Download PS1 BIOS SCPH5500.BIN – Japan